 I grew up travelling.

 It was almost another ten years before I first got seriously into photography, in 2008.
 Fresh out of a relationship, I took a DSLR on holiday with me that I'd borrowed from a friend and fell in love with the art of travel.
-(You can even read the realisation here: Galata Tower) Previously, I'd been living with a talented amateur photographer and so had not really taken a hand in shooting, except for the occasional snap.
+(You can even read the realisation here: Galata Tower) Previously, I'd been living with a talented amateur photographer who had not really taken a hand in shooting, except for the occasional snap.
 Ever since I visited Istanbul, I've been taking photos of everywhere I have been.
-I've always been a prolific writer and the photos I've taken have given me the power to illustrate the places I'd been writing about.
+I've always been a prolific writer, and the photos I've taken have given me the power to illustrate the places I'd been writing about.

-The name, "a Tog's Trek" comes from the shorthand a number of my photography friends use for a group of Photographers, a group of "Togs".
+The name "a Tog's Trek" comes from the shorthand a number of my photography friends use for a group of Photographers, a group of "Togs".
 As a Tog, I wanted a record of where I had trekked.